oVirt/ovirt-site/source/feature/cpu-sla.html.md

 ## DB

 The VM_STATIC will introduce a new field of CPU_PROFILE, this field will be a FK to the new table of CPU_PROFILES.
-CPU_PROFILES table will contain the following fields: id name qos(FK)
+CPU_PROFILES table will contain the following fields: id (PK) name qos_id (FK) cluster_id (FK)

 ## Benefit to oVirt